Lack of Magnesium Increases the Risk of Heart Disease and Diabetes

-Are you looking for a way to reduce your chances of developing type 2 diabetes, stroke, and coronary heart disease?
+Looking for a way to reduce the chances of developing type 2 diabetes, stroke, and coronary heart disease?

 Their risk of type 2 diabetes was 26% lower, the risk of stroke 12% lower, and that of coronary heart disease 10% lower than before.